ISPMBern/covid-19/living-review/collectingdata.md

 ## Defining the data format
 [Here](datastructure.html) we describe how the data is formatted.

+### Dates
+We sort the information based on when the data was entered into the external database (MEDLINE, EMBASE, Rxiv), since publication date information is not always complete nor reliable.

 ## PubMed
 PubMed is accessible through the package [RISMed](https://cran.r-project.org/web/packages/RISmed/RISmed.pdf).
 We still need to process the data to a prespecified format.